bmcdonnel/option-pricer/README.md

 There are multiple variants of binomial pricing models, each differing in its definition of the 3 key input variables.
 The plan for this project is to implement both [Cox-Russ-Rubinstein](http://www.goddardconsulting.ca/option-pricing-binomial-index.html#crr) and [Jarrow-Rudd](http://www.goddardconsulting.ca/option-pricing-binomial-alts.html#jr) variants.

 # TODO
+- More logging
 - Cox-Russ-Rubinstein implementation
 - Jarrow-Rudd implementation
 - GUI for displaying the tree?
+- Postgres data store for tracking model runs?